 Factual Reporting: VERY HIGH

-Notes: Climate Feedback distinguishes inaccurate climate change narratives from scientifically sound and trustworthy information in the media.
+Founded in 2015, Climate Feedback is a fact-checking website that distinguishes inaccurate climate change narratives from scientifically sound and trustworthy information in the media.
 They also provide feedback to editors about the credibility of information published in their outlets.
-Each of reviewer holds a Ph.D. and has recently published articles in top-tier peer-reviewed science journals.
-In a nutshell this is a climate science fact checking website that provides solid information.
+Each reviewer holds a Ph.D. and has recently published articles in top-tier peer-reviewed science journals.